aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 ## What's Rustdoc JSON

-(note: You can skip this section if you're already framilar with it.)
+(note: You can skip this section if you're already familiar with it.)

-Rustdoc JSON is a unstable feature for rustdoc that allows generating machine readable JSON output descibing the API of a crate (instead of the normal human readable HTML output).
-If you think of rustdoc like a compiller from a crate to a description of its API [^rustdoc_as_compiller], this is an alternative target.
+Rustdoc JSON is a unstable feature for rustdoc that allows generating machine readable JSON output describing the API of a crate (instead of the normal human readable HTML output).
+If you think of rustdoc like a compiler from a crate to a description of its API [^rustdoc_as_compiler], this is an alternative target.

-[^rustdoc_as_compiller]: I find this is the most helpful way to think about
+[^rustdoc_as_compiler]: I find this is the most helpful way to think about
     rustdoc.
 It's an alternative backend for rustc, albeit one that forks off much earlier in the compilation pipeline, and doesn't produce executables/libraries.